Mysterious inscriptions found on an ancient manuscript: they were made without ink

 Image Credit: ARCHIOX/Bodleian Libraries

-Scientists have discovered hidden words and pictures onrare manuscript, using the method of photometric stereo recording.
-By changing the lighting conditions, the system creates a 3D model of the surface of the object.
-This makes it possible to reveal small marks the size of one-fifth of the width of a human hair.
+Scientists have discovered hidden words and pictureson a rare manuscript using the photometric stereo recording method.
+By changing lighting conditions, the system creates a 3D model of the object's surface.
+This reveals small marks the size of one-fifth the width of a human hair.

 Read more: